yafeng/pqpq_python/README.md

 # pqpq_python
-Rewirte pqpq in python, do clustering at peptide level Written by Yafeng Zhu at Karolinska institutet, Sweden.
+Rewirte PQPQ in python, do clustering at peptide or psm level.

+Written by Yafeng Zhu at Karolinska institutet, Sweden.

 Email: yafeng.zhu@ki.se